-- Use the pictures and information to draw some foodchains showing which organisms eat each other.
-Then combine your food chains to make them into food webs. - Find out what the lanternfish eats and what it gets eaten by. - Discover more about the black scabbardfish, an important prize fish eaten on the island of Madeira and in Portugal.
-What would happen to the foodchain in the sea if humans overfished black scabbardfish? - What happens when humans let too many nutrients, such as nitrogen and phosphorous, leach into the sea from land?
-Too many phytoplankton, microscopic plants grow particularly ones that thrive in nutrient-rich waters.
+- Use the pictures and information to draw some food chains showing which organisms eat each other and how energy is transmitted up the chain.
+Then combine your food chains to make them into a food web. - Find out about the lanternfish's predators and what it eats. - Discover more about the black scabbardfish, an important prize fish eaten on the island of Madeira and in Portugal.
+What would happen to the food web in the sea if humans overfished black scabbardfish?
+Discuss the effect on other populations within the ecosystem. - What happens when humans let too many nutrients, such as nitrogen and phosphorous, leach into the sea from land?
+Too many phytoplankton, microscopic plants grow - particularly ones that thrive in nutrient-rich waters.
 They block the light and use up all the oxygen.
 What effect does this have on other animals and plants living in the sea?